 The Ultra construction is very light and popular with the fitness and racing paddlers.
 It is light, stiff, and extremely strong in the water.
 Our Ultra disclaimer states that while stronger in the water than the Value and Performance lay-ups, the Ultra is more susceptible to impact damage and requires more care when handling.

-- Nomex honeycomb
+- Nomex honeycomb core

 - Vacuum-bagged, heat-cured epoxy

 - Exact quantities and position of each material is subject to change as we strive for the

 - Available on all kayaks and surfskis (white decks and hulls only)